Tomás Asta-Buruaga

-Tomás Pablo Asta-Buruaga Montoya (born 11 October 1996) is a Chilean footballer who plays for Universidad Católica as a central defender.
+Tomás Pablo Asta-Buruaga Montoya (born 11 October 1996) is a Chilean footballer who plays as a central defender for Universidad Católica.

 Club career

 Unión Española

-Born in Santiago, Asta-Buruaga was an Unión Española youth graduate.
+Born in Santiago, Asta-Buruaga was a Unión Española youth graduate.
 On 29 July 2012, aged just 15, he made his senior debut for the reserve team by playing the full 90 minutes in a 1–0 Segunda División Profesional de Chile away loss against Deportes Iberia.

 Asta-Buruaga made his first team debut on 23 July 2013, starting in a 3–0 Copa Chile home win against Palestino.
 A regular figure for the B-team in the following campaigns, he made his Primera División debut on 22 February 2014, starting in a 3–1 home defeat to Everton de Viña del Mar.

 Deportes Antofagasta

-For the 2016–17 season, Asta-Buruaga was loaned to fellow top tier club Deportes Antofagasta.
+For the 2016–17 season, Asta-Buruaga was loaned to fellow top-tier club Deportes Antofagasta.
 Rarely used, he scored his first goal 20 November 2016, netting his team's only in a 5–1 loss at Universidad Católica.

 Bought outright in mid-2017, Asta-Buruaga subsequently became a regular starter for the side.

+Universidad Católica

+Asta-Buruaga joined Universidad Católica in 2020 and left them at the end of the 2025 season.
+He made 100 appearances, scored three goals and made four assists in total.
+However, he renewed with them on 13 January 2026.

-Everton
+Everton (loan)

 In 2024, he joined Everton de Viña del Mar on loan from Universidad Católica.